hnvivek/hnvivek/README.md

-# Hi there! 👋 I'm Vivek, a Machine Learning Engineer with a passion for Data Analytics & Machine Learning
+# Hi there! 👋 I'm Vivek, a Senior Engineer with a passion for Data Analytics & Machine Learning

 Welcome to my profile!
 I specialize in developing innovative solutions that harness the power of data to solve business challenges.
 With a Master's degree in Data Analytics and extensive experience in Machine Learning, I bring a unique blend of technical and analytical expertise to every project.